microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 * `envFile` - optional path to a file containing environment variable definitions.
 * `console` - kind of console to launch the program, e.g. `internalConsole`, `integratedTerminal`, `externalTerminal`.
 See section 'Node Console' below.

-These attributes are only available for launch configurations of type `attach`:
+This attribute is only available for launch configurations of request type `attach`:

-* `localRoot` - VS Code's root directory.
-See sections 'Remote Debugging Node.js' below.
-* `remoteRoot` - Node's root directory.
-See sections 'Remote Debugging Node.js' below.
 * `processId` - debugger tries to attach to this process after having sent a USR1 signal.
 With this setting, the debugger can attach to an already running process that was not started in debug mode.

 ### Launch configuration snippets for common scenarios